 Immediately prior to our August 1999 Recapitalization, we were a wholly owned subsidiary of Motorola, Inc. We held and continue to hold, through direct and indirect subsidiaries, substantially all of the assets and operations of the Semiconductor Components Group of Motorola's Semiconductor Products Sector.
 As part of the August 1999 Recapitalization, an affiliate of Texas Pacific Group purchased a portion of our common stock from Motorola.
 As a result, Texas Pacific Group's affiliate became the beneficial owner of approximately 91%, and Motorola was the beneficial owner of approximately 9% of our common stock.
-As of December 29, 2003, Texas Pacific Group was the beneficial owner of 64.5% of our common stock, assuming conversion of Series A preferred stock and including shares that are or may become issuable as a result of accrued and unpaid dividends as of 60 days after December 29, 2003.
+As of March 26, 2004, Texas Pacific Group was the beneficial owner of 52.5% of our common stock, assuming conversion of Series A preferred stock and including shares that are or may become issuable as a result of accrued and unpaid dividends as of 60 days after March 26, 2004.
+Four of our Directors, Richard Boyce, Kevin Burns, Justin Chang and John Marren, are also Texas Pacific Group partners.
+Another Director, William Franke, is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings LLC, our majority stockholder, an equity partner with Texas Pacific Group in other investment entities and a former President, Chief Executive Officer and Chairman of America West Holdings Corp., a company in which Texas Pacific Group has a controlling interest.

 As a result of the August 1999 Recapitalization, we agreed to pay Texas Pacific Group a management fee of not more than \$2 million annually.
-Three of our Directors, Richard Boyce, Justin Chang and John Marren, are also Texas Pacific Group partners.
-Another Director, William Franke, is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings LLC, our majority stockholder, an equity partner with Texas Pacific Group in other investment entities, and a former President, Chief Executive Officer and Chairman of America West Holdings Corp., a company in which Texas Pacific Group has a controlling interest.

 In connection with the amendment to our senior bank facilities in August 2001, Texas Pacific Group agreed that all management fees payable by us to Texas Pacific Group or its affiliates will accrue and not be payable in cash until our quarterly financial statements establish compliance with certain financial ratios.
 Prior to such time, however, we may pay management fees to Texas Pacific Group or its affiliates with our common stock or warrants in respect of our common stock.
 Texas Pacific Group subsequently agreed that these fees will not accrue during the period in which we are not permitted to pay such fees in cash.
 No Texas Pacific Group management fee was paid or incurred during 2002 or 2003.